dynnamitt/py-ts-languange-collection/README.md

-# PyPi lib, wheel-bundling of "some" Tree-sitter parsers
+# Py lib, wheel-bundling of "some" Tree-sitter parsers

 See repos.txt for definition of "some"